Mukesh-SCS/Repair2Skill/README.md

-# 🛠️ Repair2Skill on Raspberry Pi 5
+# 🛠️ Repair2Skill on Raspberry Pi 5 using OPENAI API

 **Repair2Skill** is an AI-powered framework that enables robots (or intelligent agents) to detect and plan repairs for broken furniture parts.
 Inspired by [Manual2Skill (RSS 2025)](https://github.com/owensun2004/Manual2Skill), this project extends the original idea to handle **furniture repair** by using a camera, part detection, and **vision-language models (VLMs)** like GPT-4o.